Amazon Prime Video is investing heavily in original Indian content for its streaming service.

 My wife and I spend more time looking for what to watch than actually watching, so I put this list together to help you quickly figure out the best web series and shows to watch on Amazon Prime Video India.

-What are the best Indian shows on Amazon Prime India?
+What are the best Hindi and Indian series on Amazon Prime India?
 In no particular order:

 - Inside Edge